-- (1) The Director may decline to deal with a complaint if - the person making the complaint has failed to provide details of the conduct the subject of the complaint or any further details required by the Director under clause 12(5), or
+- (1) The Director may decline to deal with a complaint if - the person making the complaint has failed to provide details of the conduct the subject of the complaint or any further details required by the Director under clause - the complainant has failed to verify the complaint by statutory declaration as (b) required by the Director under clause 12(6), or - the complaint is withdrawn under clause 16, or (c) - (d) in the case of a complaint against a member of the clergy - the member of the clergy is not licensed by the Archbishop and was not licensed by the Archbishop at the time the conduct the subject of the complaint is alleged to have occurred, or - the member of the clergy is not resident in the Diocese and was not resident (ii) in the Diocese within 2 years before the complaint was made, or - the conduct the subject of the complaint did not occur in the Diocese. - The Director, with the concurrence of the PSC, may decline to deal with a complaint at any time if the PSC is of the opinion that - the complaint is false, vexatious or misconceived or the subject-matter of the complaint is trivial, or - (b) there is insufficient evidence to warrant an investigation under Part 2 of this Chapter, or

-- the complainant has failed to verify the complaint by statutory declaration as required by the Director under clause 12(6), or - (c) the complaint is withdrawn under clause 16, or - (d) in the case of a complaint against a member of the clergy - - the member of the clergy is not licensed by the Archbishop and was not licensed by the Archbishop at the time the conduct the subject of the complaint is alleged to have occurred, or - (ii) the member of the clergy is not resident in the Diocese and was not resident in the Diocese within 2 years before the complaint was made, or - (iii) the conduct the subject of the complaint did not occur in the Diocese. - (2) The Director, with the concurrence of the PSC, may decline to deal with a complaint at any time if the PSC is of the opinion that - the complaint is false, vexatious or misconceived or the subject-matter of the complaint is trivial, or - (b) there is insufficient evidence to warrant an investigation under Part 2 of this Chapter, or - (c) the complaint does not allege any conduct which may be the subject of a complaint under this Part or - (d) the conduct the subject of the complaint is under investigation by some other competent person or body. - (3) The Director may defer consideration of a complaint if the subject matter of the complaint is under investigation by some other competent person or body or is the subject of legal proceedings. - (4) The Director is to record the reasons for declining to deal with a complaint or for deferring consideration of a complaint and is to provide a copy of the record to the PSC. - (5) If the Director declines to deal with a complaint or defers consideration of a complaint, the Director may do all such things as are necessary or convenient to give effect to the decision.
+- (c) the complaint does not allege any conduct which may be the subject of a complaint under this Part. or - (d) the conduct the subject of the complaint is under investigation by some other competent person or body, or - there would be no utility in dealing with the complaint under this Ordinance and the (e) complaint does not allege reportable conduct. - In determining, for the purposes of clause 13(2)(e), whether it is of the opinion that there would be no utility in dealing with the complaint under this Ordinance, the PSC is to consider the practicability and likely effectiveness of the likely recommendation if the complaint is sustained having regard to - - (a) whether the respondent currently holds any position of leadership within the Diocese. - the length of time since the respondent has held any position of leadership within (b) the Diocese, - the age of the respondent, (c) - the health of the respondent, and (d) - (e) any other relevant circumstance. - The PSC is to consider, having regard to all of the circumstances, whether any, and if so which, parties should be informed about a decision to decline or defer a complaint under clause 13(2). - The Director may defer consideration of a complaint if the subject matter of the complaint is under investigation by some other competent person or body or is the subject of legal proceedings. - The Director is to record the reasons for declining to deal with a complaint or for deferring consideration of a complaint and is to provide a copy of the record to the PSC. - If the Director declines to deal with a complaint or defers consideration of a complaint, the Director may do all such things as are necessary or convenient to give effect to the decision.

-Subject-matter of complaint already dealt with
+14. Subject-matter of complaint already dealt with